vagabondlab/.github/profile/README.md

-# VanElzakker Lab
+# Vagabond Lab

 ## About Us

-The VanElzakker Lab, led by Dr. Michael VanElzakker at the Division of Neurotherapeutics, Harvard Medical School, investigates the role of neuroinflammation in neurological and psychiatric conditions.
+The Vagabond Lab, led by Dr. Michael VanElzakker at the Division of Neurotherapeutics, Harvard Medical School, investigates the role of neuroinflammation in neurological and psychiatric conditions.
 Using state-of-the-art neuroimaging techniques—specifically dual PET-MRI and ultra-high field 7-Tesla MRI—we explore the intricate relationship between the immune system and the brain.

 ## Research Focus